 Graduate Reading Group

-Be a part of the Graduate Reading Group
+About the Graduate Reading Group

 Each semester, the Center for Excellence in Teaching and Learning sponsors a Graduate Reading Group.
 The group meets three to four times over the course of the semester to discuss the chosen book.
 We'll provide the book and the lunch; you come with thoughts and questions.